noahbei/zenscribe/README.md

 - **Journal Page**: Users can navigate to the journal page to create new entries, write about their day, and rate their day.

 - **Entries Page**: All the journal entries created by the user are available on the entries page for easy access and review.
+You can also delete your entries on this page

 - **Dashboard Page**: Users are greeted by this dashboard landing page once logged in.
 An overview of your weekly ratings are shown in a bar graph here.